Allocating Indivisible Goods to Strategic Agents: Pure Nash Equilibria and Fairness: Discussion

 \section{Discussion}

-In this work we studied the problem of fair allocating a set of indivisible goods, to a set of strategic agents.
+In this work we studied the problem of fairly allocating a set of indivisible goods, to a set of strategic agents.
 Somewhat surprising---given the existing strong impossibilities for truthful mechanisms---our results are mostly positive.
 In particular, we showed that there exist mechanisms that have PNE for every instance, and at the same time the allocations that correspond to PNE have strong fairness guarantees with respect to the true valuation functions.

 We believe that there are several interesting directions for future work that follow our research agenda.
 For instance, it would be interesting to explore how algorithms that compute \efo allocations for richer valuation function domains (e.g., the Envy-Cycle-Elimination algorithm \cite{LMMS04}) behave in the strategic setting we study in this work.
 Here the question is twofold.
-On one hand, it is unclear whether such algorithms have PNE for every valuation instance, while on the other, it would be important to determine if they maintain their fairness properties at their equilibria or not.
-The existence of PNE for algorithms that compute approximate \mms allocation is on a similar direction and, as we mentioned in Section \ref{sec:prelims}, in this case we get the \mms guarantee on the equilibria for free.
+On one hand, it is unclear whether such algorithms have Nash equilibria---pure or mixed---for every valuation instance; on the other, it would be important to determine if they maintain their fairness properties at their equilibria or not.
+The existence of PNE or MNE for algorithms that compute approximate \mms allocation is on a similar direction and, as we mentioned in Section \ref{sec:prelims}, in this case we get the ex-post or ex-ante \mms guarantee on the equilibria for free.

 Theorems \ref{thm:4EFX=MMS} and \ref{thm:NEFX_APMMS} leave an open question on the \mms guarantee that the equilibria of mechanisms that always have PNE and these are \efx.
 Although we suspect that the corresponding allocations are not always \mms, such a result would immediately imply that for every such mechanism which runs in polynomial time, finding a best response of an agent is a computationally hard problem.
 Going beyond the case of two agents here seems to be a highly nontrivial problem as it is not very plausible that the current state of the art for the non-strategic setting could be analysed under incentives.